Divide and conquer complex flows. Part I: cluster and manifold-based local analysis: Introduction

-A promising approach to improve the fidelity and interoperability of models is to partition the data into coherent subsets, yielding local models.
-The partitioning can be performed in the phase space and combined with intrusive model methods~\citep{colanera2025arx}, in the sequence of snapshots combined with non-intrusive methods~\citep{Geelen2022ptrsa,Deng2025ams}, and in the spatial domain.
-Spatially local approaches have recently been shown to improve generalizability and to reduce computational cost compared to full-domain models~\citep{Farcas2024aiaaj,Xu2025pof}.
-Domain partitioning has been used in \ac{CFD} to reduce computational cost, either through manual subdivision exploiting problem symmetries~\citep{Farcas2024aiaaj} or through criteria that define boundaries between regions of distinct dynamical behavior.
+The partitioning can be performed in the phase space and combined with intrusive model methods~\citep{colanera2025quantized}, in the sequence of snapshots combined with non-intrusive methods~\citep{Geelen2022ptrsa,Deng2025ams}, in the solution space~\citep{amsallem2012nonlinear} and in the spatial domain.
+Spatially local approaches have recently been shown to improve generalisability and to reduce computational cost compared to full-domain models~\citep{Farcas2024aiaaj,Xu2025pof}.
+Domain partitioning has been used in \ac{CFD} to reduce computational cost, either through manual subdivision exploiting problem symmetries~\citep{Farcas2024aiaaj} or through criteria that define boundaries between regions of distinct dynamical behaviour.
 Examples include decompositions based on error indicators that distinguish low- and high-fidelity regions~\citep{Bergmann2018jcp}, and partitioning according to the decay of singular values to build locally coupled models~\citep{Gkimisis2025cmame}.
-Finally, extended physics-informed neural networks (XPINNs)~\citep{Jagtap2020ccp}---the domain-partitioned version of PINNs--- outperforms classical PINNs in terms of generalization and convergence speed for the modelization of multiscale and multiphysics problems~\citep{HuZY2022siamjsc}.
+Finally, extended physics-informed neural networks (XPINNs)~\citep{Jagtap2020ccp}, the domain-partitioned version of PINNs, outperforms classical PINNs in terms of generalisation and convergence speed for the modelling of multiscale and multiphysics problems~\citep{HuZY2022siamjsc}.